ucla-data-science-center/intro-computational-thinking/README.md

 - Identify the steps involved in computational thinking
 - Break a problem down into more manageable pieces
-- Develop an algorithm to solve the problem
+- Develop an algorithm (a series of steps) to solve the problem
-- Use abstraction to make the algoritm re-usable
+- Use abstraction (generalising a solution) to make the algorithm re-usable

 The workshop will not teach computer programming *per se*.
 Instead it will cover the thought processes involved should you want to learn to program.

 ## Audience

-This workshop is aimed at researchers at all stages who want to understand the building blocks of computational thinking.
+This workshop is aimed at librarians and researchers at all stages who want to understand the building blocks of computational thinking.

 ## Prerequisites